Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Results

 \subsection{Reverse Process}

-The initial state $\ket{\psi_0}$ that has undergone the forward process for a duration of time $T$ can then be recovered exactly using a subsequent reverse process of the same duration $T$.
-For $T \leq t \leq 2T$, the following SDEs describe the dynamics of the reverse process:
+The initial state $\ket{\psi_0}$ that has undergone the forward process in \cref{eq:simple_fwd_sde} for a duration of time $T$ can be recovered exactly using a subsequent reverse process of the same duration $T$.
+For $T \leq t \leq 2T$, the following stochastic Schr\"odinger equation describes the dynamics of the reverse process: